Manav446/ATS_Tracking_Using_LLM/README.md

-Here's a concise description for your GitHub README for the resume scanning application:

----

 # Resume Scanning Application

 This repository hosts a Resume Scanning Application that utilizes the Grmini API to analyze resumes against job descriptions.
 The application provides a selection percentage and suggests improvements to enhance the alignment between the resume and the desired job profile.